felipe-heredia/felipesuri.com/README.md

 ## 📝 License

-This project is under a licensa - see the [LICENSE](LICENSE) file for details.
+This project is under a license - see the [LICENSE](LICENSE) file for details.

 ---

-Made with 💞 by FelipeSuri.
+Made with 💞 by Felipe Heredia.